tenzir/tenzir/doc/vast.1.md

 Available *arguments*:

 `-b`
-  Run in *bare* mode, i.e., do not spawn any actors.
+  Run in *bare* mode, i.e., do not spawn any components.
 Use *bare* mode when you want to create a custom topology.
-When not specifying this option, `vast` automatically spawns all core actors by executing the following commands upon spawning the node:
+When not specifying this option, `vast` automatically spawns all core components by executing the following commands upon spawning the node:

-      vast spawn identifier
+      vast spawn metastore
       vast spawn importer
       vast spawn archive
       vast spawn index

 `-f`
   Start in foreground, i.e., do not detach from controlling terminal and run in background.
-Unless specified, VAST will call daemon(3).
+If not specified, `vast` calls daemon(3).

 `-n` *name* [*hostname*]
   Overrides the node *name*, which defaults to the system hostname.
 Each node